cesiu/dotfiles/README.md

 won't work.
 Syntastic's an option, but in my experience, if you don't have that permission, you're on someone else's server, which is going to be slow enough that you don't want syntax checking in Vim.

+### About `Monokai.terminal`: ###
+This is a config file for macOS's built-in Terminal.
+It gives you nice colors stolen from the Monokai color scheme.
+If you install Vim Airline with the Powerline patched fonts, you need to install this config, set it as default, _and_ change the font to one of the patched fonts.